What Happens on Completion Day?

 A ‘property chain’ refers to the number of house purchases that are linked together in a chain.
 Each one being dependent on the other transactions.
 The timings on completion day will depend on whether you’re in a property chain.

-If you’re not in a chain for your current transaction, then completion day should proceed rather smoothly and much more quickly.
-As you won’t be relying on other transactions being completed first, you have less chances of delays occurring.
+If you’re not in a chain for your current transaction, then completion day should be more straightforward than those involved with property chains, as you won’t be reliant upon other transactions being completed first.

-If you’re not in a property chain, the timeline will be similar to the original one above, but will finish a lot earlier.
-It will still usually begin around 9am, with the buyer receiving the keys to their new property.
-As the seller is not buying another house, the buyer does not have to wait as long to move in.
-As there is less to work out, the starting time could be later to suit both parties.
+If you’re not in a property chain, the timeline will be similar to the one above, but should finish earlier.
+It will usually be around 11am that completion will take place, assuming all payments have been received by the buyer’s conveyancer, allowing them to transfer the final funds to the seller’s conveyancer in the morning of the completion day.
+As the seller is not buying another house, the buyer should not have to wait as long to move in.

 Even though it’s not always advised, it’s even possible to exchange contracts and complete on the same day as it’s less risky when there’s no chain.
 This will lengthen the process on the completion day but is still possible to do.
 We cover this in more detail in the section below.